pulzze/autoflow-documentation/docs/ids/action-kafka-publish/tooltip.md

-Publish a new Kafka message
+Publishes a new Kafka message